Prince Harry Heads Back to Work 3 Days After Baby Archie's Birth

 The new father met with potential and former competitors of the Games and gave an inspiring speech to mark the launch.

-"These men and women, who had given it all in service to their country, [will] now do the same on the sports field," the proud patron said.
+"I'm absolutely thrilled that many more injured, wounded and sick servicemen and women will have the opportunity to continue the journey to their recovery," the proud patron said.

-Harry even received a sweet gift for his bundle of joy—an adorable onesie with the Invictus Games logo on the front.
+Harry even received a sweet gift for his bundle of joy—an adorable onesie with the Invictus Games logo on the front from Princess Margriet of The Netherlands.
+He also received presents from well-wishers, including a blue and white baby's cube toy decorated with rabbits from a young girl.
+Other gifs included a soft rattle toy, a stuffed toy bird and newborn socks with the words "I Love Daddy" on them.

-The visit came just three days after Harry welcomed his son with Meghan Markle.
-In fact, his travel schedule was a big clue that the royal baby was on the way.
-As fans will recall, Harry was supposed to visit Amsterdam on May 8; however, he ended up postponing the trip.
-The Duchess of Sussex ended up going into labor and giving birth to their first child three days after the cancellation was announced.
+In addition, he took part in a few sporting activities, including archery and bike riding.
+He even wore a jacket that read "Invictus Game Family Daddy" on it with the letters "I am daddy" highlighted in yellow.
+The royal also watched a wheelchair basketball training session.

+When asked if Archie would accompany him for the Games in 2020, Harry replied, "I've no idea."